scikit-learn/enhancement_proposals/slep010/proposal.rst

 raise a warning for the next two releases.
 This will give downstream packages some time to adjust (see considerations below).

+Since the introduced method is private, third party libraries are recommended not to rely on it.

 The logic that is proposed here (calling a stateful method instead of a stateless function) is a pre-requisite to fixing the dataframe column ordering issue: with a stateless ``check_array``, there is no way to raise